-Materials for Kits — 90 volunteers here at lakeside hand-sew and assemble menstrual management kits containing two shields and eight pad inserts.
+Materials for Kits — Dozens of volunteers here at lakeside hand-sew and assemble menstrual management kits containing two shields and eight pad inserts.
 They are washable and last up to three years.
 Kits also contain a washcloth, soap, care instructions and a discreet back-pack to carry these items.
 The fabric, thread, bag ties and special leak-proof barrier material are included in this expense category.

 We have begun providing a choice of receiving menstrual cups to older girls and women when appropriate.
 Because cups are a safe, sustainable menstrual management alternative approved by DFG International, and because cups last an average of 12 years, this is a cost-effective long-term solution and a kit component preferred by many girls.